Lawmakers blast government handling of Ebola on American soil

 "It would be an understatement to say that the response to the first U.S.-based patient with Ebola has been mismanaged, causing risk to scores of additional people," said Representative Diana DeGette, the subcommittee's top Democrat.

-The response has fuelled questions about Frieden's credibility and stirred bipartisan calls for the appointment of an Ebola "czar" to oversee the government's response.
+The response has fueled questions about Frieden's credibility and stirred bipartisan calls for the appointment of an Ebola "czar" to oversee the government's response.
 President Barack Obama has defended Frieden.

 The CDC director presented an unapologetic face to the panel, which offered deference to Frieden even as lawmakers expressed misgivings about his repeated statements that Ebola poses no major health threat in the United States and can be defeated only by controlling the outbreak in West Africa.